Welcome to the High-Energy Multi-Messenger group of Prof. T. Montaruli and MER M. Heller

 The IceCube Neutrino Observatory is the world largest particle detector buried in the Antarctic ice located at the South Pole at the depth of 1.5-2.5 km.
 It is especially tailored to search for neutrinos of energy > 100 GeV from the most violent astrophysical sources: events like exploding stars, gamma ray bursts, and cataclysmic phenomena involving black holes and neutron stars.

 Our group contributed significantly to one of the most recent breaktrought papers in IceCube: the 10 year data analysis where we found a significant excess from the source NGC1068 and the TXS 0506+056 evidence from blazar flare oh high energy neutrinos also in confidence with gamma-rays.

 The sample we analysed represents a milestone data set of IceCube and is publicly released from this page.

-The Cherenkov Telescope Array (CTA) project will be the world largest observatory composed by Cherenkov telescopes.
+The Cherenkov Telescope Array (CTA) project will be the world's largest observatory composed of Cherenkov telescopes.
 This new generation of ground-based very-high-energy gamma-ray instruments will improve notably our capabilities of studying the most extreme phenomena in the Universe.

 Our group is part of the worldwide community working on this project and is mainly involved in the construction and first data analysis of the first telescope of the CTA array, the first Large Size Telescope (LST).
 We lead also two working packages: one on system engineering and one on the R&D development of a future camera with SiPM.